FrancescoCeruti/linux-show-player/README.md

 You can download an [AppImage](http://appimage.org/) bundle of LiSP from the release page, once downloaded make the file executable.
 Now you should be able to run LiSP by double-clicking the file.

-Tested on the following systems:
+Tested on the following systems *(it should work on newer versions)*:
  * Debian 8
  * Ubuntu 16.04
  * Fedora 24